George Calvert (planter): Riversdale

 George Calvert lived at the Riversdale plantation, also known as the Calvert Mansion, a five-part, large-scale late Georgian mansion with superior Federal interior, built between 1801 and 1807.
 Also known as Baltimore House, Calvert Mansion or Riversdale Mansion, it is located at 4811 Riverdale Road in Riverdale Park, Maryland.
 It was designated a National Historic Landmark in 1997.

 Once the manor house and centerpiece of a 739 acre plantation, Riversdale was built for Belgian émigré Henri Joseph Stier, Baron de Stier, who lived in the Brice House in Annapolis, Maryland, immediately prior to building Riversdale.
 Stier planned the house in 1801 to resemble his Belgian residence, the Chateau du Mick.
 Four years later, Stier returned to Belgium, leaving the unfinished Riversdale to be completed by his daughter, Rosalie Stier Calvert and her husband George.

-The number of slaves employed at Riversdale varied from around fifteen in 1800 to thirty-two, as reported in the 1806 tax assessment.
+The number of people enslaved at Riversdale varied from around fifteen in 1800 to thirty-two, as reported in the 1806 tax assessment.